 Psychology agrees that when a major relationship or marriage ends, the person who was left may feel grief as painfully as someone who lost a loved one to death.
 Sometimes the pain can even be stronger, because the person who died to us is very much alive, haunting our every thought.

-As a leader, you are being observed—regardless of your circumstances.
-How do you remain authentic with your experience and lead well during intense emotional times?
+How do you remain authentic with your experience during intense emotional times?

 The grief we feel when someone we love dies often feels permanent and all encompassing.
 It is a different kind of pain than anything else, and it was best described to me by a friend who lost her ex-husband, daughter and her fiancé in a plane crash.